tdalon/ahk/docs/_pages/Teams-Shortcuts.md

 You can access some settings and features via the Teams Shortcuts System Tray Icon Menu.

+### System Tray Icon Actions

+When you click on the System Tray icon, some actions will be run.

+Left-Click will open the Tool menu.
+Double Left Click will open the Help page.
+Middle-mouse Click: if a meeting is active, short press will toggle mute.
+Long press will activate push-to-talk functionality Right-mouse Click: if a Teams Meeting is active it will toggle the camera on/off.
+Right Double Mouse Click: will open active the Teams Active Meeting Window

 ## Feature Highlights

 ### Integrated Teams launcher